MS-Mix: Sentiment-Guided Adaptive Augmentation for Multimodal Sentiment Analysis: Methodology

 \subsection{Sentiment Intensity Guided Mixing Module}

-The mix ratio $\lambda$ is one of the most important hyperparameters in mixup-based methods, used to balance the degree of mixing between two or more samples. $\lambda$ is usually sampled from the $Beta(\alpha, \alpha)$ distribution.
-However, in recent years, some methods \cite{puzzlemix, automix, adautomix} have been able to automatically optimize the mixture proportions based on the sample states, thereby achieving better matching between the data and the label.
+The mixing ratio $\lambda$ is one of the most important hyperparameters in mixup-based methods, controlling the degree of mixing between two or more samples.
+While $\lambda$ is usually sampled from the $Beta(\alpha, \alpha)$ distribution, recent works \cite{puzzlemix, automix, fu2025advmixup} have shown that dynamically optimizing \(\lambda\) based on sample properties improves alignment between mixed data and labels.

 To ensure that samples with richer emotional semantics contribute more substantially to the mixing process, we propose the SIG mixing module.
-Specifically, for each modality, a Multi-Head self-Attention (MHA) \cite{attention} encoder is trained to predict emotional intensity values $\textbf{I}^m$.
+Specifically, for each modality, a Multi-Head self-Attention (MHA) \cite{attention} encoder is trained to predict emotional intensity values $\mathbf{I}^m$.
 This encoder comprises an MHA layer, a residual connection, layer normalization, and a tanh activation function.
 The modality-specific emotional intensity predictor is denoted as $f_\phi^m$ (Eq. \ref{MHA1}-\ref{MHA3}).
-These predictions are then utilized as weighting factors to adjust the mixing ratios $\lambda^m$ during augmentation dynamically.
+These predictions are then used as weights to dynamically adjust the mixing ratios $\lambda^m$ during augmentation.